metricly/metricly-docs/content/capacity-monitoring/metrics/metric-charts.md

 author: Lawrence Lane
 ---

 Metric charts on the Metrics page allow you to view time-series data collected on [elements][1] in your environment.
-The range of data shown in metric charts corresponds to the range of data shown in the Events graph.
-This allows you to compare event data to the metric behavior that caused it.

 ## Metric Metadata
 Click the **`metric name`** to open the metric metadata panel.